CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access-test.md

 ## Billing unit calculator

 Billing unit calculator will help you to estimate how many BUs your CSC project will require.
 You can find SD Desktop from the calculator, when you move to right with the arrows.
-You can estimate SD Connect billing unit consumption by using Allas -option at the calculator.
+You can estimate SD Connect billing unit consumption by using Allas option in the calculator.

 <iframe srcdoc="https://my.csc.fi/buc" style="width: 100%; height: 1300px; border: 0"></iframe>